 One you have the logs cut, it’s time for the 3-step process:

 At this point, they are complete, but you can also add some craft felt to protect surfaces.
 Just trace the log onto felt, and adhere with hot glue.
-Or you could even embellish with lace, ribbon, jute, etc. The idea is to have fun while making them your own.
+Or you could even embellish with lace, ribbon, jute, etc. In the end, the idea is to have fun while making them your own.

 I enjoy making my own beeswax candles for my candlesticks to promote a healthy environment and because they have a great natural scent too.
 Plus, I use this wonderful nature treat to make my natural bath & body products and my furniture wax.